-Parents' and pupils' views were canvassed at consultation meetings about the content of the schools' SEN Information Report.
-This informed the content and structure of this SEN Policy.
+For previous editions Parents' and pupils' views were canvassed at consultation meetings.
+This has informed the content and structure of this SEN Policy.
 Recommendations and suggestions from these consultations were fed back into the SEN Policy.
+Due to Covid-19 restrictions this policy has been updated without significant revision.